-Striving to be the very best in transit services while safely delivering our customers, engaging our employees and delighting our stakeholders.
+Striving to be the very best in transit services by safely delivering our customers while engaging our employees and delighting our stakeholders.

 We promise to be forward thinking in our use of technologies, our attitudes and our continued practice of safety to become a national transit leader.

 Midwest Paratransit Services, Inc. (MPS) pledges that clients and their guests will have access to all programs, services, and benefits without regard to race, color, national origin, sex, age, and disability or socioeconomic status.
 MPS will not tolerate discrimination by its employees or entities it contracts with for products and services.
 MPS prohibits all discriminatory practices.
 If you believe that you have been discriminated against in relationship to MPS because of your race, color, national origin, sex, age, disability or socioeconomic status, you may file a written complaint with MPS at this address:

 Matt Liveringhouse founds the start-up medical transit service AC Transportation at age 25 with one van and a handful of clients.
 AC Transportation rapidly grew from a two man operation into a fleet of ten medical vans.
 This company provided non-emergency medical transportation to people in the entire Twin City metro area (and throughout the state of Minnesota to include Duluth and Rochester) and worked primarily through Medical Assistance and other insurance providers.

 In 1996, AC Transportation was awarded the original Maple Grove Dial-a-Ride, its first Dial-a-Ride service contract.

 Midwest Paratransit Services Inc. was created and incorporated in 1997 to concentrate efforts on public transit such as the Maple Grove Dial-a-Ride while AC Transportation focused on non-emergency medical transportation.

 The Hopkins Hop-a-Ride Service Contract followed in 1998.
 The company’s focus was to give the best possible service one customer at a time with an emphasis on safety.